NCAR/i-wrf/docs/Users_Guide/matthewwindows.rst

 We will be using some environment variables throughout this exercise to make sure that we refer to the same resource names and file paths wherever they are used.
 The first variable you need to define will specify the location of the "working directory" for the data and run folders.
-The example command below specifies that the working directory is the home directory of user account "exercise".
+The example command below specifies that the working directory is the home directory of a hypothetical username "exercise".
-You will need to enter a command similar to this that either specifies your user account name instead of "exercise", or changes the path entirely to use a different location on your computer::
+You will need to enter a command similar to this that either specifies *your* user account name instead of "exercise", or changes the path entirely to use a different location on your computer::

     set WORKING_DIR=C:\Users\exercise